 HFT 3727 Travel Industry Law (3).
 Legal strategies, tactics and principles for the multi-faceted travel industry.
 Covers applicable statutes, regulations and international agreements.
-Prerequisite: HFT 3203.

 HFT 3733 Tour Production and Distribution (3).
 Comprehensive study of group and wholesale tour operations.
 Includes design, supplier negotiations and pricing aspects of tours.
 Examines marketing, sales and promotional techniques of the tour product.
-Prerequisites: Junior standing or above.

 HFT 3735 Destination and Cultures (3).
 A geographical analysis of worldwide tourist destination regions and their major attractions.
 The course emphasizes how geographic and cultural factors are critical to the attractiveness of a tourist destination.